What Is Teen Dependent Personality Disorder?

 Characterized by an almost obsessive-like desire to please others, and only finding self-worth by the approval of others

-Depending on the nature of the disorder and the individual circumstances, treatment will address mental, emotional, physical, and behavioral aspects.
+Depending on the nature of the disorder and the individual circumstances, teen dependent personality disorder treatment will address mental, emotional, physical, and behavioral aspects.
 Treatment can be extremely helpful and successful in helping teens escape these patterns of dependency and self-doubt, as the very nature of therapy means they don’t have to face themselves, or their problems, alone.
 Along these lines, therapists help teens to recognize the relationships they depend upon and perhaps hide inside of, the doubts they have about themselves, and the fears they have of failing.

 With the support and understanding of a therapist, teens can feel acknowledged and un-judged, making it safe for them to share opinions and beliefs, and begin making decisions for their own lives, in a safe environment.
 This forms the beginning of behavioral reform as well as the underlying belief system necessary for rehabilitation.

 Occasionally, medication will also be used during teen dependent personality disorder treatment to help treat co-existing symptoms such as Depression or Anxiety.
 In these cases, the disorders will be treated cooperatively, and usually medication will only be prescribed for a short time.